duarte-pompeu/greatpytools2025/article.md

     print(pick_random_elements([2025, 7, 24, 16, 0], 10, True))
 ```

-With the commands:
+We can run these commands to check for basic problems:

 ```shell
 uv run ruff check --fix --show-fixes
 ```

-Detected the following issues:
+In this case (given my configuration, see details at end), it detected the following issues:

 ```
 Found 9 errors: